 In the next subsections, we implement the above methods.

-4.2 Loading a deep model from file
+4.2 Loading model

 In order to load the model, we need to implement the constructor of the InferenceEngineDetector class placed in the ie_detector.py file.
 The constructor receives the following required and optional parameters: